kokke/tiny-AES-c/README.md

 ### Tiny AES128 in C

-This is a small portable (and slow?) implementation of AES128 in C.
+This is a small portable implementation of AES128 in C.

 AES128 ECB is symmetric, so you use the same function for encrypting and decrypting.